"Bali Dwipa Jaya | Glorious Bali Island"

 Language:

-Balinese and Indonesian are the most commonly spoken languages in Bali, Indonesia.
-Balinese, or Bali, is a Malayo-Polynesian language native to the island, and its use among the younger generation is declining.
-Indonesian, the national language of Indonesia, is widely used in education, formal settings, and among those who do not speak Balinese.
+In Bali, the most commonly spoken languages are Balinese and Indonesian.
+Balinese, a Malayo-Polynesian language, is the native language of the Balinese people.
+Indonesian, the official language of Indonesia, is also widely used, especially in education, business, and formal settings.
 English is also prevalent due to the tourism industry.